alphyos/CyberStart-2024/challenges/headquarters/HiddenBear-L10C04.md

 ## Step by Step

 - Download the image and open it up in GIMP
-- Select “Linear Invert” from “Colors”
+- Select "Linear Invert" from "Colors"
 - The photo should resemble the one below, the flag is visible at the top center of the photo

 ![Image in gimp](/assets/hiddenbear1.png)